-But with Montessori parenting, you realize that an over-scheduled calendar only overwhelms your child and denies her the chance to play on her own.
+But an over-scheduled calendar overwhelms your child and denies her the chance to play on her own.
 And you understand that a rushed life doesn’t allow for down time or creative play and exploration.

-Rest assured, all the times you chose to follow your child’s lead and pace, no matter how busy you felt, has only served her well.
+Rest assured, all the times you chose to follow her lead and pace, no matter how busy you felt, has only served her well.

 Here’s the truth: kids are going to learn a whole lot more when they’re actually interested in what they’re learning.

-That’s why it’s important not to impose your version of what your child should learn, but follow her lead instead.
+That’s why it’s important not to impose your version of what she should learn, but follow her lead instead.

-Maybe that’s when you borrowed a pile of library books all about dinosaurs because she wouldn’t stop talking about them.
-Or you bought her a set of pretend cooking toys because she’s been really eager to help you cook.
+Maybe that’s when you borrowed a pile of library books about dinosaurs because she wouldn’t stop talking about them.
+Or you bought her a set of gardening gloves because she’s been eager to help you out in the yard.

-Following your child’s cues takes advantage of the natural curiosity she already has—you’re simply fueling the fire that’s already there, making teaching her that much more effective.
+Following her cues takes advantage of the natural curiosity she already has.
+You’re fueling the fire that’s already there, making teaching her that much more effective.

-Talking or reading about interesting things can’t compare to actually experiencing them for yourself.
+Talking or reading about interesting things can’t compare to actually experiencing them.

 One of the best ways to learn is through using as many of your senses as possible.
 For instance, you can talk about how a seed grows, but nothing beats actually guiding your child to planting one and watching it morph into a plant.

 Taking her to different places is another fantastic idea.
-Perhaps you’ve even combined this with following her cue and taking her to a place to encourage her interest.
+You may have even combined this with following her cue and taking her to a place to encourage her interest.
 That might mean going to a botanical garden to further nurture her curiosity about seeds and plants, for example.

-I’ll admit, my boys have their fair share of “character-driven” toys, or toys that tend to favor one type of play.
-From the Paw Patrols to the PJ Masks, these toys already came equipped with character traits and a certain way to play with them.
+I’ll admit, my boys have their fair share of “character-driven” toys.
+These are toys (typically from TV shows) that favor one type of play because they already come equipped with character traits.

 But for the most part, nearly all their toys fall under open-ended play, or the type of toys that don’t have limits on how they’re played with.

-Montessori parenting favors open-ended play, as it doesn’t limit the child’s imagination and instead allows him to direct the play as he sees fit.
+Montessori parenting favors open-ended play, as it doesn’t limit the imagination and instead allows them to direct the play as they see fit.

 As tempting as it is to use baby talk or silly words, talking in a normal way and using everyday language helps your child to better communicate.

-No, you might not use five-syllable words (unless of course you’re talking about a hippopotamus!), but you probably don’t shy away from using challenging words, either.
+You might not use long words all the time (unless you’re talking about a hippopotamus!), but you don’t shy away from using challenging words, either.

 Words and sentences that might be a notch higher than what your child is used to, but one she can eventually figure out in context.

 You see, that’s truly the best way for kids to learn new words.
-Holding up flash cards alone doesn’t do nearly enough when compared to simply using them in your regular conversations, and allowing the context to provide the meaning.
+It’s not about holding flash cards as it is using them in your regular conversations, allowing the context to provide the meaning.

 10. You give your child a choice

 Montessori parenting encourages empowering children, especially through making their own choices.
-This doesn’t mean they get a choice in everything, but rather, from time to time we include them in our decision-making process.
+This doesn’t mean they get a choice in everything, but from time to time, including them in our decision-making process.

-All these simple choices add up to give your child a chance to practice decision-making.
+All these simple choices add up to give them a chance to practice decision-making.
 Learning how to make the right choice is like any other skill that needs to be developed.

 11. You model the behavior you want to see